Jamesway/docker-python36-django/README.md

 # Django with Docker
-Good - use the docker image to run django commands Better - use the docker image to start a project and use docker-compose... as a replacement for python manage.py ...
+Good - use the docker image to run django commands
+Better - use the docker image to start a project and use docker-compose... as a replacement for python manage.py ...

 ## Why
-You don't have to install python, django or worry about virtual environments
+You don't have to install python, django or worry about virtual environments.

 ## Usage
-I'll include the docker commands and the docker-compose commands where appropriate
+I'll include the docker commands and the docker-compose commands where appropriate.

 ### Start a django project
 ```